sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-1089	Duplicate Zeros    		52.2%	Easy
+inplace duplicate is tricky. using two pointer from left to right and count the 0, and then from right to left to add 0 and place element in right position.
+O(N)
+->>

+<<-1099	Two Sum Less Than K    		60.8%	Easy
+find the max pair sum <K. sort previous elements in set and do binary search ->>

+<<-1103	Distribute Candies to People    		63.6%	Easy
+n people distributes 1,2,3.....each time one more candy is given to next person, and then return to the beginning. find the number of each person's candies. do not use math, but use % and add.
+->>

 <<-1138	Alphabet Board Path    		49.8%	Medium
 a-z arranged by 5 letters a row. print a string, return the path.
 The only special is the z, we need first go to u. or first go to u and then go to z.